sfraint/wireless-n64-controller/building.md

 ### 1. Program the microcontroller

 You will need to flash the software for this project on your ESP32 microcontroller.
 After `ESP-IDF` is setup on your PC, you can connect the microcontroller to your PC via USB and build and flash the software.

+If you are using and OEM controller the software must be updated to enable SIXPIN mode before building: input_poll.h
+#define SIXPIN_ENABLED  1

 See [software readme](software/README.md) for more details.